spaceandtimelabs/sxt-proof-of-sql-sdk/examples/deno/README.md

 ## Running Deno Example

-The PoSQL SDK supports features JavaScript support.
+The PoSQL SDK supports features JavaScript.
 You can setup a deno environment in the following manner:

 ```javascript
 // Import the package